-There will be a need for further legislation in this Parliament that is focussed on children, not least for those in need of support for Special Educational Needs and Disabilities.
+There will be a need for further legislation in this Parliament that is focussed on children, not least for those with additional needs - including those with learning needs and disabilities.
 But let's be clear: this Bill is a huge opportunity to safeguard children who are at risk of serious harm or abuse, to better support children with complex needs, and to be assured that children currently hidden or missed by public services are able to get the help and protection they need.